MusicianFest: Never Too Old, A Music Documentary

-A new half-hour documentary Never Too Old highlights the power of music to bring joy, purpose, connectivity, and healing to all people.
+A half-hour documentary MusicianFest: Never Too Old highlights the power of music to bring joy, purpose, connectivity, and healing to all people.
 The film shines a light on MusicianFest, an initiative to provide free musical performances at senior centers and assisted living facilities in the United States and Canada.

 To provide admission-free, live, quality music, performed by professional musicians to the public of all backgrounds throughout the United States and Canada.

 We seek to enrich the lives of the general public, young and old, through music and to contribute to the public’s knowledge and appreciation of music.